OysterBuoy/OysterBuoy.github.io/_posts/2016-11-30-Quaston-city-planning-WiP.md

     - Very influential.
     - Has recently discovered a new source of many valuable gems
     - Wants to use wealth to fortify position on council.
+    - Has links to Filche's clan of Thieves.
 - The new powerful clans not permitted in the ruling body.
   - Clan Glossen
   - Clan Redin